July 31, 2024 Update

 We look forward to working with Rotary members on what is turning out to be an important ministry--a resource for neighbors in recovery from disaster, especially fire.

-heart Thank you heart
+Thank you

 Please consider signing up for an automatic recurring donation that fits your budget.
 Trinity will hold the funds in a designated fund to be used only for Project ReStart.